 ClickHelp Authoring MCP Server lets you connect your portal to AI assistants so they can work with your documentation the same way a human would — reading, searching, creating, and editing content.
+Detailed instructions for a particular AI agent can be found in the correponsing section.

 Claude Desktop